The Wentworth route (I)

 Start of service: 1930s

 At some point during the 1930s, the Wentworth-Burlington route was discontinued.
-The Wentworth route reappeared, the first time that the HSR would reuse an old route name.
-The Wentworth route ran from the Mount Hamilton Incline Railway at the top of Wentworth to King & Wentworth.
+The Wentworth route reappeared, running from the Mount Hamilton Incline Railway at the top of Wentworth to King & Wentworth.
 But during rush hours, the route was extended to the Gore St turnback at James & Gore, via Wentworth, King and James.
 When the inclined railway was closed in 1936, service was cut back to Cumberland Ave, just north of the TH&B’s Wentworth St crossing.
 The Wentworth route was abandoned on October 11, 1942.

 HSR #408 on Wentworth St at King, Sept 1942.
 The streetcar is facing the wrong way because the motorman has just swung the pole around, and is about to head back down the single track along Wentworth (From the Richard Vincent collection, used with permission)